arlobelshee/rpg/4e/oneshot-family/Item wish list.markdown

  * Screaming armor [2] - Encounter minor -2 to attacks
  * Defensive armor [3] - Daily interrupt +2 to targetted def (+5 with augment 1)
- * Ebon armor [3] - enemy dies, gain 3+enh thp
- * Meliorating heavy armor [3] - each milestone incr enh bonus by 1
- * Adamantine plating [4] - resist 1 all Also mithril, which gives no armor check or speed penalty - both require living construct
+ * Adamantine plating [4] - resist 1 all Also mithril, which gives no armor check or speed penalty - both require living construct & Plate armor

 ## ??? - Artificer